YoloNomy/YoloNomy.github.io/_cosmo/cosmo/stars-form.md

 \end{aligned}
 $$

-Similarly to what we did to derive the kinetic energy in Newtonian mechanics, the left hand side can be rewriten as an integral over time as
+Similarly to what we did to derive the kinetic energy in Newtonian mechanics, the left hand side can be rewritten as an integral over time as

 $$
 \begin{aligned}